KwekuMoses/ar-viewer/README.md

 Like so: /TheURL?text=View This in AR

-Where the text on the button is set to "View This in AR".
+Where the text on the button is set to "View This in AR". <br>
 If no text query is sent a hardcoded string of "Testa i din hemmamiljö" is displayed.

 ## Current status 💭